MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/fix-problems-with-directory-synchronization.md

 ## How do I know if something is wrong?

-The first indication that something is wrong is when the DirSync Status tile in the Office 365 admin center indicates there is a problem:
+The first indication that something is wrong is when the DirSync Status tile in the Microsoft 365 admin center indicates there is a problem:

 ![The DirSync Status tile in admin center preview](media/060006e9-de61-49d5-8979-e77cda198e71.png)